MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 >* It is on track to become a permanent part of the product, but we don’t guarantee an SLA expected for GA functionalities.
 >* A form processing model that has more than one collection, cannot be currently exported to another environment via a solution.
 >
->Do let us know if you encounter any issues; this is the main reason the feature is in preview.
+>Do let us know if you run into any issues: [Ai Builder community forums](https://powerusers.microsoft.com/t5/AI-Builder/bd-p/AIBuilder1)

 ### Analyze